Secretary Of Education Access to Criminal Records Statute

 - Verify that the applicant who completed the release form is the same person for whom you have a criminal report on file.

 - Complete the Criminal History Secondary Dissemination Log instead of the log you use when requesting records from VCIC.

 - Return the release form to the requesting school agency with a copy of the criminal report.

 A person who, without authorization, discloses criminal record check information received under this law shall be fined not more than $5,000.00 per disclosure.
 If an applicant suffers damages as a result of the disclosure, the applicant can recover those damages and reasonable attorney fees in a civil suit.

-- Please allow 2 – 3 weeks from the date your applicant was fingerprinted for processing.
+- Please allow three to four (3 – 4) weeks from the date your applicant was fingerprinted for processing.

-- If you have not received a report back within 4 weeks, please call our Record Check Line at 802-241-5320.
+- If you have not received a report back within four (4) weeks, please call our Record Check Line at 802-241-5320 or email us.

-- Requests submitted during August, September, and November are likely to be delayed by at least 10 working days beyond routine processing times due to the heavy volume during this period.
+- Requests submitted August through November are likely to be delayed by at least 10 business days beyond routine processing times due to the heavy volume during this period.

 The Department of Public Safety will bill each agency based on the record checks received for the previous month.
 The fee for a Title 16 (Education Employment) request is $13.25 for employees and $11.25 for volunteers.
 Checks should be made payable to the Department of Public Safety.